Six Years Later, Camp Owners Continue to Delay Justice

 PASADENA, Calif. – Roxie Forbes was only six years old in 2019 when she drowned under dubious circumstances at the Altadena, California, summer camp named Summerkids, but her father is more determined than ever to bare the truth at an upcoming federal trial six and a half years after her death.

-Within months of her drowning, Roxie’s father Doug Forbes, co-founder of Meow Meow Foundation, said he discovered that Summerkids Owner-Director Cara DiMassa helped orchestrate a scheme to fraudulently certify her counselors as American Red Cross lifeguards.
-Forbes said DiMassa did so to save money on training time at the risk of imperiling children as young as three years old.
+Within months of her drowning, Roxie’s father Doug Forbes, co-founder of Meow Meow Foundation, said he discovered that the Summerkids Owner-Director, a former Los Angeles Times Reporter and Board Member of Pasadena-based nonprofit Young and Healthy, ws ultimately responsible for a scheme that fraudulently certified her counselors as American Red Cross lifeguards.
+Forbes said she did so to save money on training time at the risk of imperiling children as young as three years old.
+He has a multitude of documents to prove it.

-“Cara DiMassa and the DiMassa family traded my daughter’s life for approximately five to seven thousand dollars in extra profit, it’s that simple,” Forbes said.
-“I possess a preponderance of evidence that will prove beyond a shadow of a doubt that, for decades, DiMassa and her family intentionally lied about their insidious camp practices to thousands of parents, including my wife and me.”
+“This woman and her camp-owning family traded my daughter’s life for approximately five to seven thousand dollars in extra profit, it’s that simple,” Forbes said.
+“I possess a preponderance of evidence that will prove beyond a shadow of a doubt that, for decades, this family intentionally lied about their insidious camp practices to thousands of parents, including my wife and me.”

-Forbes said the DiMassa family, their attorney Margaret “Peggy” Holm and Mary Campo, attorney for former Summerkids Assistant Camp Director Jaimi Harrison, have delayed his jury trial five times over four years.
+Forbes said the camp-owning family, their attorney Margaret “Peggy” Holm and Mary Campo, attorney for the former Summerkids Assistant Camp Director, have delayed his jury trial five times over four years.
 Forbes said, “The truth is the truth.
 The facts are the facts.
 The evidence is the evidence.
 I possess all of it, and they know it.
 This is why they have done everything possible to muzzle me, to manipulate me, to dismiss me and to outlast me.
 But they have failed.
 Why else would they or anyone do this were it not for the fact that they are guilty?”

 Federal Courthouse downtown Los Angeles

-According to publicly available lawsuit documents, Forbes has successfully convinced a federal judge that DiMassa, her father “Cowboy Joe”, former Assistant Camp Director Harrison, former counselors Daniel “Hank” Rainey, Faith Porter, Natalie DelCastillo and Joseph Natalizio and a apparently fraudulently self-certified lifeguard trainer named Andrew Cervantes should stand trial for charges ranging from negligence to gross negligence and fraud.
+According to publicly available lawsuit documents, Forbes has successfully convinced a federal judge that the Summerkids owners, four counselors, the assistant director and fake Red Cross lifeguard instructor Andrew Cervantes should stand trial for charges ranging from wrongful death of Roxie to gross negligence including fraud.

-Roxie’s camp “buddy counselor” was Daniel ”Hank” Rainey, whose father Jim is a longtime, high-profile Los Angeles Times reporter.
-Rainey was in the pool when Roxie drowned.
-According to records and statements, his lifeguard certification was fraudulent.
+Roxie’s camp “buddy counselor” whose father is a longtime, high-profile Los Angeles Times reporter, was in the pool when Roxie drowned.
+His lifeguard certification was fraudulent.
 His water safety instructor certification was fraudulent.
 He failed to keep Roxie — a learning swimmer — at arm’s length.
 He failed to notice Roxie floating dead.
 He failed to properly perform CPR.
+A treasure trove of evidence and legal filings support these assertions.

 Daniel “Hank” Rainey is on the left.
 This was his public social media page.

-Because the DiMassas, by way of attorneys Holm and Campo, have subjected Forbes to trial delays for five years, Forbes has otherwise had to relate the camp safety impact of this federal lawsuit via other means.
+Because the camp owners, by way of attorneys Holm and Campo, have subjected Forbes to trial delays for five years, Forbes has otherwise had to relate the camp safety impact of this federal lawsuit via other means.
+Forbes graduated from a Harvard University grad studies program in journalism wherein he focused on his own investigation of Roxie’s horrific death.
+He appeared on major news broadcasts and shared his investigation with major media such as the Washington Post.

-According to documents, Holm, however, has repeatedly attempted to further muzzle Forbes.
-Holm threatened to shut down two websites that Forbes manages.
+According to documents, attorney Holm, has repeatedly attempted to muzzle Forbes’ investigative efforts, going so far as to demand he shut down two websites that Forbes manages.
 Holm threatened to shut down portions of filming of Forbes’ soon-to-be-released feature documentary.
 According to documents, Holm lied about the nature of Doug Forbes’ contact with aquatics experts Tom and Rachel Griffiths for his research and advocacy work.
-Holm threatened Elena Matyas’ law career by lying about Matyas whom she said threatened DiMassa after a deposition, including hovering over her after removing her face mask during COVID.
-According to video, Holm’s assertions are also lies.
+Holm threatened Elena Matyas’ law career by lying about Matyas whom she said threatened the Summerkids director after a deposition According to video, Holm’s assertions are indisputable lies.

 Holm is apparently no stranger to being accused of such tactics.
 She was an attorney who defended the U.S. Gymnastics Association in the shocking civil lawsuit brought by dozens of former Olympic gymnasts against USGA serial sex abuser Larry Nassar.
 Olympic and world champion Jordyn Wieber accused Holm of attempting to muzzle female victims of horrific sexual molestation.
 “Here we are finally trying to get past this and get the justice we deserve, and they keep sticking the knife in even further,” Wieber said of Holm, according to a multitude of news coverage of the Nassar trial.

-Forbes said that proverbial knife was also stuck to thousands of parents immediately following Roxie’s death at Summerkids when DiMassa wrote an email in which she said, “Do not plan to pick up your child early.
+Forbes said the camp-owning family of Summerkids also issued a shocking, vile demand to thousands of parents immediately following Roxie’s grossly negligent death.
+The family wrote an email in which they said, “Do not plan to pick up your child early.
 We have kept the day as normal as possible.”
-DiMassa’s mandate prevented parents from consoling dozens of traumatized children who witnessed Roxie’s death on a day that was, according to multiple accounts and Roxie’s preventable death, anything but normal.
+This mandate mandate prevented parents from consoling traumatized children who witnessed Roxie’s death on a day that was anything but normal.
 Forbes said he spoke with parents whose children required trauma therapy.

-The federal judge had rescheduled the high-profile federal trial for a fifth time to have commenced November 5.
-However, both Holm and Harrison’s attorney Campo filed Motions only weeks before the trial requesting yet another delay until next year, at which time Roxie Forbes will have been dead longer than she was alive.
+The federal judge had rescheduled the high-profile federal trial for a fifth time over six years, which was to have commenced November 5, 2025.
+However, defense attorneys filed Motions only weeks before the trial requesting yet another delay until 2026, at which time Roxie Forbes will have been dead longer than she was alive.

 “She was my everything, and the most selfless soul I have ever known” Forbes said.
 “There’s plenty of science that draws a straight line from depression to fatal illness.
 In the end, Elena graciously agreed to have me record her final wishes.
 Her exact words were to get as much justice for Roxie as possible and to take their land, their money, their power.”